PhD in Data Science

 Dissertation Defense

-The PhD degree will be awarded following a successful defense and the electronic submission of the final version of the dissertation to the University’s Dissertation Office.
+The PhD degree will be awarded to candidates following a successful defense and the electronic submission of the final version of the dissertation to the University’s Dissertation Office.